 - Contribute to bad breath.

 - Cause Stained teeth and tongue.
 Read more about how smoking makes your teeth yellow.

 - Reduce the blood flow to the oral tissue, which can lead to an increased possibility of tooth and gum loss.

 - Smoking increases your chances of complications after oral surgery.

-- Damage the tooth-supporting tissues, which can lead to tooth loss.
+- Damage to the tooth-supporting tissues, leading to tooth loss.